 A newly replaced windshield is a major investment and it‘s important to properly care for it so that it remains in good condition.
 Taking the necessary steps to keep your new windshield in top shape can help improve visibility and safety while driving, and can also extend the life of your windshield.
-In this article, windshield replacement specialists discuss how to properly care and extend the life of a newly replaced windshield.
+In this article, auto glass specialists discuss how to properly care for and extend the life of a newly replaced windshield.

 Cleaning Your New Windshield